Monthly Archives: 2020

 The Magento 2 translate inline tool is a default Magento localization instrument that enables translation from the frontend.
 You can just hover over the interface element and add its translation right on the storefront.

-You need to create ACL file (ACL - Access Control List) in your module folder:
+You need to create ACL file (ACL - Access Control List) in the folder:

 etc/acl.xml